dadooda/ori/README.md

 No articles found
 ~~~

-The above means that Rails components have been installed via `bundle install` and have no `ri` documentation.
+The above means that Rails components have been installed via `bundle install` and have no RI documentation.
 Let's fix it:

 ~~~
 $ grep rails Gemfile
-gem "rails", "3.0.7"
+gem "rails", "3.2.8"
-$ gem install rails -v 3.0.7
+$ gem install rails -v 3.2.8
 ~~~

 Rails gems are now re-installed, let's try again: